Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.3.c** Given your answer from part (a) presume that you could then design, build, and bring to life a human encoded by a genome that you design (e.g., with any and all mutations that you and your partner choose).
 As potential parents would you prefer to spend your savings on college tuition for a natural child or on realizing a genetically engineered offspring who then has to make  their own way?
 Why?
 (2-3 sentences)

- ## (Q4)Paper reading activity
+ ## (Q4) Paper reading activity (20 pts)

 Examine [Rapid reconstruction of SARS-CoV-2 using a synthetic genomics platform](https://www.nature.com/articles/s41586-020-2294-9_reference.pdf) or [here](https://www.nature.com/articles/s41586-020-2294-9)

 **Q.4.a** In your own words, what is the primary claim of the paper?
 What are the primary evidence in support of the claim?
 In your own words, describe how does the Repressilator work?
 (2-3 sentences)

  **Q.4.b.** What is your reaction and thoughts to this work?
 Should this work be published?
-Think back to Rousseau and Hobbes discussion from Week-2, and onsider the interconvertability of DNA as matter and information. (~3 sentences)
+Think back to Rousseau and Hobbes discussion from Week-2, and onsider the interconvertability of DNA as matter and information.
+(3-4 sentences)

 (We wish to hear your thoughts and we don’t have a “correct answer” in mind.
 Instead, we wish for you to think deeply and  practice your written communication skills)

 ## Extra learning (100% optional):

 ### (Q5)Sequencing and Synthesis technologies (0 pts)